mttschltz/kittythinks/content/a-history-of-private-life-volume-i-from-pagan-rome-to-byzantium-by-paul-veyne-phillipe-ariès-georges-duby-part-i.md

 > _" \[...] teacher of literature they studied classical authors and mythology (of which they believed not a word, but knowledge of mythology was the mark of a cultured person)."_

 ## ADOLESCENCE

 Civic and professional matters were learned on the job, while culture was studied in school.
 What a reversal compared to today!

 ## YOUTH

 This chapter contained an interesting nod to Tacitus, who was a Roman historian and famously wrote _Germania_, one of the best sources for the Germanic tribal culture of the day.
+He comments on the differences between Roman attitudes to youthful dalliances, and Germanic customs.
+The fact that Tacitus felt compelled to comment on this, maybe due to changing feelings in light of the rise of stoicism.

 The authors quote Tacitus: